 - Poor feeding, lack of appetite

 Call your doctor or healthcare provider if a child has any of the above signs or symptoms, or anytime you think a child has shaken baby syndrome.

 If you think a child is in immediate danger because of abuse or neglect, call 911.

-If you suspect that a child is being abused or neglected, the law requires that you report it immediately at 877-237-0004 or you can click here.
+If you suspect that a child is being abused or neglected, the law requires that you report it immediately at 877-237-0004 or you can visit the TN.gov Child Abuse Referral and Tracking page.
 You may also use Childhelp National Child Abuse Hotline (800-4-A-CHILD).